bright1993ff66/Resume/README.md

   **Evaluated the Influence of New Transit Stations on Nearby People in Hong Kong**
   - Used  [Twitter API](https://developer.twitter.com/en/docs) to collect tweets posted in Hong Kong from May 2016 to December 2018
   - Run [ArcGIS](https://www.esri.com/en-us/arcgis/products/arcgis-online/overview) to find the tweets posted in the walkable distance (500 meter) around the new transit stations
-  - Apply sentiment analysis to estimate the sentiment of tweets posted near transit stations.
-Evaluate the influence of new transit stations on nearby people by comparing the sentiment and number of posted tweets before and after the introduction of transit stations
+  - Applied sentiment analysis to estimate the sentiment of tweets posted near transit stations.
+Evaluated the influence of new transit stations on nearby people by comparing the sentiment and number of posted tweets before and after the introduction of transit stations

 ## Project Experience